-National Campaign on Right To Food in Nigeria
+Right To Food Nigeria

-From Human Need to Human Right.
 Learn about our journey to securing the right to food for all citizens.
-Discover the history, advocacy, and impact of the National Campaign on Right to Food in Nigeria.
+Discover the activities and impact of the National Campaign on Right to Food in Nigeria.
+Download Booklet to get the full perspective of the FIF’s human rights approach to food security in Nigeria.

-From Human Need to Human Right: Securing Food for Every Nigerian
+From Human Need to Human Right:

 Discover the inspiring journey behind Nigeria's landmark Right to Food Act (No. 34 of 2023).
 Learn about the history, the passionate advocacy, and the profound impact of the National Campaign on Right to Food in Nigeria, a movement dedicated to ensuring that every citizen has access to adequate, nutritious, and dignified food.

-Our Vision: A Nigeria Where No One Goes Hungry
+A Nigeria Where No One Goes Hungry

 Food is not just a basic necessity; it is a fundamental human right.
-For too long, food insecurity in Nigeria has been a persistent challenge, stemming not from a lack of food itself, but from systemic issues that hinder its equitable access and availability.
-The Farm and Infrastructure Foundation (FIF), through its flagship National Campaign on Right to Food in Nigeria, has been at the forefront of transforming this reality.
+For too long, food insecurity in Nigeria has been a persistent challenge, stemming not from a lack of food itself, but also from systemic issues that hinder its equitable access and availability.
+The Farm and Infrastructure Foundation (FIF), through its flagship project, National Campaign on Right to Food in Nigeria, has been at the forefront of transforming this reality.

-The Journey: From Advocacy to Legislation
+From Policy to Legislation

 -